Dharani-kaligi/employee-attrition-prediction-naive-bayes/README.md

 This project is built to predict employee attrition using machine learning.
 The goal is not just to build a model, but to understand how machine learning decisions change based on real business needs.

-While working on this project, I focused on understanding *why employees leave* and how a model can help HR take early action.
+While working on this project, I focused on understanding *why employees leave* and how a model can help the HR take early action.

 ---